-- The regular black one-tripper gown can be purchased at the Bookstore.
-This gown is made of a sheer/flimsy material with a black mortarboard hat.
-The tassel is yellow. - Special order the custom-made doctoral regalia (made just for Andrews University) for about \$1000 by calling the Records Office at 269-471-6583.
-This must be done three to four months before graduation to insure delivery by graduation.
-This gown is dark blue with gold.
-The cap is an eight-sided velvet tam with admiral blue head band. - The School of Education has a few gowns to rent.
-Check with the Secretary of Graduate Programs as soon as possible because the gowns are available on a first come, first served basis. - Borrow a gown from a previous Andrews University graduate.
+- Gowns can be purchased at the Bookstore.
+This must be done three to four months before graduation to insure delivery by graduation. - The School of Education has a few gowns to rent.
+Check with the Secretary of Graduate Programs (269-471-3109) as soon as possible because the gowns are available on a first come, first served basis. - Borrow a gown from a previous Andrews University graduate.